Manta-Network/dev-tools/governance-scripts/README.md

 ```

 ## Configure
-Change the mnemonic in any of the scripts to a real account and run them.
+Update the mnemonic and the node endpoint in any of the scripts to a real account and endpoint, before running them.